 If you lose your passport abroad

-- If your passport is lost, file a police report or notification of lost property at the local police station immediately.
-Several countries have special tourist police with whom you can file the report.
+- Report immediately a crime or lost property at the local police station.
+Many countries have special tourist police officers who can receive your report.

-- Request your own copy of the report or investigation document.
-You will need it later when you apply for a new passport or file an insurance claim, or if your passport ends up in the wrong hands.
+- Ask for a copy of the report or the investigation document.
+You will need it later when you apply for a new passport or file an insurance claim, or if your lost passport is misused.
 The Finnish authorities do not file official reports of lost passports based on information provided over the phone.

-- If Finland does not have a diplomatic mission in the country where you are travelling, you can ask for assistance at a mission of another EU country to get an Emergency Travel Document (ETD) for your flight home.
+- You can apply for a new passport at any Finnish mission abroad that issues passports.
+Check the nearest mission at the website finlandabroad.fi.
+If Finland does not have a diplomatic mission in the country where you are travelling, you can ask for assistance at a mission of another EU Member State(Link to another website.) to get an Emergency Travel Document (ETD) for your journey home.

 What if my lost passport is found?